excid3/rails/guides/source/getting_started.md

 The `debug` helper prints out variables in YAML format to help with debugging.
 For example, if you weren't paying attention and typed singular `@product` instead of plural `@products`, the debug helper could help you identify that the variable was not set correctly in the controller.

+TIP: Check out the [Action View Helpers guide](action_view_helpers.html) to see more helpers that are available.

 Let's update `app/views/products/index.html.erb` to render all of our product names.

 ```erb